General questions

 - Which scenario is the most realistic and likely to occur?

-Scenario analysis is one approach to tackle this uncertainty.
-On the one hand, the NGFS scenarios provide plausible future developments, because they are constructed with models designed to simulate the complex and non-linear dynamics of the energy, economy and climate systems.
-On the other hand, they account for various possible policy and technology assumptions.
-Therefore they allow a rich exploration of various plausible future developments and an understanding of the trade-offs between various policy and technology choices.
+Scenario analysis is one approach to tackle this fundamental uncertainty by shedding light one multiple futures, thereby giving a range of possible outcomes using an “if – then” logic, rather than assigning probabilities, which would run the risk of conveying a false sense of certainty.
+Specifically, the NGFS scenarios rely on models designed to simulate the complex and non-linear dynamics of energy, economy and climate systems, accounting for various possible policy and technology paths.
+Therefore, they allow a detailed exploration of various plausible futures and an understanding of intertemporal policy trade-offs.

 - What are the differences between the IEA scenarios and the NGFS scenarios?